-Admission to the festival for the whole weekend is ISK 1.500 for adults and ISK 750 for children under the age of 13.
-Children shorter than a Middle Age sword visit the area for free :) We attended the festival for 2 days as we were staying in a cottage in the next village, Hauganes, for a week, but from that village you can go both whale watching and sea angling.
+There is admission to the festival, but children shorter than a Middle Age sword visit the area for free :) We attended the festival for 2 days as we were staying in a cottage in the next village, Hauganes, for a week, but from that village, you can go both whale watching and sea angling.

-Now, if you want to carry on reading about what there is to see and do in Eyjafjörður, then there are 4 parts left of my 7-part travel blog:
+Now, if you want to carry on reading about what there is to see and do in Eyjafjörður, then there are 5 parts left of my 8-part travel-blog:

 You can rent a car in Reykjavík and drive up north in a day or two, as Akureyri is 388 km from Reykjavík, with lots of interesting stops on the way.